asierra619/readme-generator/README.md

 ## Credits

-Thank you to the following

-Michael Pacheco - My Instructor
+Thank you to the following<br />Michael Pacheco - My Instructor<br />'dopecello' on GitHub/Youtube<br />Andreas from AskBCS
-'dopecello' on GitHub/Youtube
-Andreas from AskBCS

 ## License